Tag: performance optimization

 }

-💡 Pro Tip: Use readonly for values that are immutable but need to be initialized at runtime, such as API keys or database connection strings.
+Pro Tip: Use readonly for values that are immutable but initialized at runtime, such as API keys, database connection strings, or settings loaded from configuration files.

 Feature const readonly